Nomanriaz786/password_checker_tool/DevSecOps_Project_Report.md

 ## 2. Introduction

 ### Background and Context
-In today's digital landscape, cybersecurity threats are evolving rapidly, with password-related vulnerabilities accounting for over 80% of data breaches.
-Traditional software development approaches often treat security as an afterthought, leading to expensive remediation efforts and increased risk exposure.
-Our project addresses these challenges by implementing a security-first approach using DevSecOps methodologies.
+In today's digital landscape, cybersecurity threats are evolving rapidly, with password-related vulnerabilities accounting for over 80% of data breaches [1].
+Traditional software development approaches often treat security as an afterthought, leading to expensive remediation efforts and increased risk exposure [2].
+Our project addresses these challenges by implementing a security-first approach using DevSecOps methodologies [3].

 The Password Strength Checker application serves as a practical demonstration of how security can be embedded throughout the development lifecycle while maintaining rapid delivery and high-quality code.
 The application provides users with advanced password analysis capabilities, including entropy calculation, dictionary attack simulation, and intelligent password generation.